M3RL1NF/ReplayAnalyzer/readme.md

 ## Info

-A Laravel based Webcrawler for Replay and Statistics Analysis.
+A Laravel based Webscraper for Replay and Statistics Analysis.

 ## Usage